savabezanovic/CMN6204-Wordpress-Assignment-1/README.md

 2. Look at the comments made on the Code Review in your Pull Request.
 If there is anything left unsolved, please solve it.
 3. Create a new empty template from scratch.
 Name it Assignment1.
 You can find additional instructions and information on the [Wordpress Codex](https://codex.wordpress.org/Theme_Development)
+3.5 Add the screenshot to your newly created theme, like we did in the class.
+Verify that WP Admin is really showing it on the themes screen.
+You can find the attached screenshot under the name `netscape-image.jpg` in the `assets-week-2` folder.
 4. Implement the index page like we did in the class.
-You can find the HTML template attached in the `html-week-2` folder.
+You can find the HTML template attached in the `assets-week-2` folder.
 5. Split the newly created template into header, index and footer.
 Like we did in class today.
 6. Go into WP admin to create a new Page named `Home Page`, with 3 sentences of welcome text.
 7. Find a way, how to assign this particular page to be the static Home page. (hint:settings)